 If you need to withdraw from SCC at any time after you have received financial aid, there may be an impact on your financial aid.
-The type of impact will depend on whether you are doing a full withdrawal or a partial withdrawal.
+Here are the important policies that can affect you:

 Full Withdrawal - See Title IV Aid and Withdrawals for a more detailed explanation

-If you receive the Pell Grant, Academic Competitiveness Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Stafford Loan or PLUS Loan, you must earn your financial aid by attending class beyond the 60% point of each semester.
-If you withdraw from all of your classes OR stop attending all your classes before the 60% point, you may owe back a portion of the financial aid you received.
+If you receive the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loan or PLUS Loan, you must earn your financial aid by attending class beyond the 60% point of each semester, or the 60% point of your remaining classes.
+If you withdraw from all of your classes OR stop attending all your classes, and have not attended past the 60% point, you may owe back a portion of the financial aid you received.